Long Hours, High Caseloads:

 In the poorest neighborhoods of New York City, frontline child welfare workers frequently carry caseloads far above recommended levels, according to data from the Administration for Children’s Services (ACS), which runs the City's child welfare system.

 In order to keep children safe, national child welfare experts recommend that child protective caseworkers, who investigate possible cases of abuse and neglect, carry loads of no more than 12 to 14 families at a time.
 In many parts of the city, ACS succeeds in keeping caseloads well below that range: In Queens, for example, the average caseload was under eight families per worker in September.
-The citywide average was 10.1.

 But in the highest-poverty, most stressed neighborhoods of the Bronx, Brooklyn, and Staten Island, an ongoing surge in investigations and court cases has repeatedly driven average caseloads above 15, 16, and even 17 families per caseworker in the past two years.
 In June, the average caseload in parts of the South Bronx was 18.5 families per caseworker, according to neighborhood-level data published quarterly by ACS.
 And in some offices, experienced workers carry loads well above 20 families at a time, according to multiple caseworkers who spoke on condition of anonymity.

 As part of a larger package of reforms, ACS has taken several steps to bring caseloads down, including hiring hundreds of new caseworkers and offering more opportunities for ongoing training.
 "Caseloads are something that we are really focused on and always looking to improve," says Eric Ferrero, ACS's deputy commissioner of external affairs.